sm3131/book-search/README.md

 ## Description

 This book search application was created to allow users to create an account, search for books, and save them to their online book library.
-This book search engine provides a vast variety of books that should match your interests.
+This book search engine provides a vast variety of books that should match any user's interests.
 You can easily sign-up to create an account and get started.
 Also if you are unsure about creating an account, you can initially browse the search engine to see how it functions before you commit to an account.
 Without an account you will not be able to save books to your online library.
 Once you add a book to your online library, you have the ability to remove the book if you have already read it or are no longer interested in a specific book.
 Have fun searching and reading books all year long.

 ## Table of Contents
   * [Built With](#built-with)